xxdragon-z/study-notes/README.md

-this a study notes for java.when i get some skills ,knowledge and myself opinion，i will write it to this notes.
+this's a study notes for java.when i get some skills ,knowledge and myself opinion，i will write it to this notes.